 Since 2000, the varsity team, balanced with numerous multi-sport athletes, won nine FAA titles and seven FAA post-season championships.
 Recent graduates have gone on to play in the ACC and other NCAA Division I programs, as well as the Ivy League and numerous small colleges across the country.

-Since 2011, the varsity team won three Harold Swaffield Sportsmanship Awards, confirming the program's commitment respect of the game, their teammates and opponents.
+The varsity team competes annually for a league title in the Fairchester Athletic Association (FAA) and schedules numerous NEPSAC schools across New England.
+The varsity team won three Harold Swaffield Sportsmanship Awards since 2011, confirming the program's commitment respect of the game, their teammates and opponents.

 The basketball program consists of a varsity, JV, thirds and freshman teams.
 The Brunswick facilities include five basketball courts, featuring the Bruins' home court, Dann Gym, inside the Sampson Athletic Center.